 Percentage of claim excess

 Some insurers have a percentage excess that is proportionate to your claim.
 For example, your insurer might say that you have a 10% of claim excess.
-So, if you have a claim of R100 000 you will contribute 10% of R100 000, ie. R10 000, while your insurer will pay R90 000.
-These types of excesses are more difficult to budget for and could easily add up to very large amounts.
-For example, if your R350 000 car is stolen, your contribution would be R35 000.
+So, if you have a claim of R100,000 you will contribute 10% of R100,000 (i.e. R10,000) and your insurer will pay the remaining R90,000.

 Additional excesses could even apply if the claim happens after a certain time at night or in your first three months after taking up the policy.